Nick-Gottschlich/bowling-api/ReadMe.txt

 To throw the ball:
 # curl -X POST "http://localhost:3000/lane/LANEID/player/PLAYERID/throw/PINSKNOCKEDDOWN"
 # example: curl -X POST "http://localhost:3000/lane/0/player/bob/throw/8"
-### This will knock down 8 pins, and move Bob to the next throw or frame.
+### This will knock down 8 pins, and move bob to the next throw or frame.
 You can view the results immediately
 ### by viewing the scorecard.